uqbar-dao/kinode/README.md

 docker run -p 8080:8080 --rm -it --name hyperdrive-${NODENAME} --mount type=volume,source=hyperdrive-${NODENAME},destination=/hyperdrive-home hyperdrive-${VERSION}
 ```

-which will launch your Kinode container attached to the terminal.
+which will launch your Hyperdrive container attached to the terminal.
 Alternatively you can run it detached:
 ```
 docker run -p 8080:8080 --rm -dt --name hyperdrive-${NODENAME} --mount type=volume,source=hyperdrive-${NODENAME},destination=/hyperdrive-home hyperdrive-${VERSION}
 ```
 Note that the `-t` flag *must* be passed.
-If it is not passed, you must pass the `--detached` argument to the Kinode binary, i.e.
+If it is not passed, you must pass the `--detached` argument to the Hyperdrive binary, i.e.
 ```
 docker run -p 8080:8080 --rm -d --name hyperdrive-${NODENAME} --mount type=volume,source=hyperdrive-${NODENAME},destination=/hyperdrive-home hyperdrive-${VERSION} /hyperdrive-home --detached
 ```